 To get the most out of my PhD it was important for me to choose a university that offered opportunities beyond research and on this count York really delivers.

-The training provided by the Research Excellence Training Team allows me to build my skills with courses in a wide range of areas, from networking and using social media to getting published and teaching.
+The training provided by the Research Excellence Training Team (now Building Research and Innovation Capacity Team) allows me to build my skills with courses in a wide range of areas, from networking and using social media to getting published and teaching.

 York’s teaching opportunities were also attractive.
 As well as more traditional teaching, PhD students can apply to be tutors in the Maths Skills Centre or, in my case, the Writing Centre.
 There are also a lot of opportunities to get involved with public engagement, like the Festival of Ideas which runs public events every summer.